Student Loan Information for High School Students

 Private Student Loans

-As mentioned earlier, a private student loan may cover the remaining tuition costs not covered by your federal financial aid package.
+As mentioned, a private student loan may cover the remaining tuition costs not covered by your federal financial aid package.
 Qualifying for these loans might require a credit check and your credit history can potentially affect your private loan interest rate.
 For undergraduates with little-to-no credit applying for private student loans, they may benefit from applying with a cosigner in order to qualify for a more competitive rate.

 As another reminder, private loans are not required to offer the same benefits or borrower protections afforded to federal student loans.
 As a result, most students only consider private student loan options after all other sources of aid and funding have been carefully evaluated.